-Night Sweats Alcohol
+Night Sweats And Alcohol

 While the night sweats alcohol causes are very distinct, night sweats in general are defined as an episode of extreme sweating while sleeping that is not due to a high temperature in the room.
 The sweating can be so severe that it completely drenches nightwear and bedding.
 It is a distressing and unfortunately quite common problem.
+In fact alcohol is not an uncommon cause of night sweats in men.

 What Causes Alcohol Night Sweats

-One of the more common night sweats causes is due to alcohol dependence, abuse or alcohol withdrawal.
+One of the more common night sweats causes is due to alcohol dependence, abuse or withdrawal.
 While some people are more sensitive than others there is definitely a link between night sweats, or sleep hyperhidrosis, and alcohol consumption.

 Some suggest it is simply your body attempting to eliminate the toxins through your pores while others belief the alcohol may be causing your hypothalamus — your brain’s thermostat for your body — to feel a little drunk in its own right.